scrap/scrap/README.md

 ## 📬 Contact
 To contact me quickly and easily, DM me on discord Imposed#0001.

-If it's something more business related, email me: me@impd.cc
+If it's something more business related, email me: k00benne@gmail.com